Masters Level Clinical Training in Systemic Family and Couple Psychotherapy

 Applicants without one of these recognised core professions will be considered for eligibility via the Knowledge, Skills and Attitudes (KSA) framework based on that developed by the BABCP.
 The KSA requirements for this training programme will be sent out to applicants.
 An example of KSA requirements can be found on the BABCP website Knowledge Skills and Attitudes (babcp.com)

-Applicants must have a work context within which they can apply their systemic learning in working with families over the two-year training period.and receive systemic supervision of their practice by ideally an Approved Systemic Supervisor or a registered Systemic Family Psychotherapist.
+Applicants must have a work context within which they can apply their systemic learning in working with families over the two-year training period and receive systemic supervision of their practice ideally by an approved Systemic Supervisor or a registered Systemic Family Psychotherapist.

 Training Component

-Students are required to attend teaching days 2 – 3 days a month during term time on a Wednesday or Thursday (some weeks will have two-day blocks).
-Students are required to complete 200 hours of systemic practice in their own agency over the course of the two years under the supervision of a qualified and registered Systemic Family Psychotherapist who ideally is also a registered Systemic Supervisor.
+Trainees are required to attend teaching days 2 – 3 days a month during term time on a Wednesday or Thursday (some weeks will have two-day blocks).
+Trainees are required to complete 200 hours of systemic practice in their own agency over the course of the two years under the supervision of a qualified and registered Systemic Family Psychotherapist who ideally is also a registered Systemic Supervisor.

 The teaching will take place in Manchester and will be mainly in person with some online teaching (subject to Covid restrictions).
 Teaching methods will include workshops, tutorials, large and small group experiential learning.
-This will include videos of lecturers and trainers engaging in therapy with children and young people and parents (with consent), lecturers modelling (role play) to demonstrate techniques/skills; student role play, self-experiential work, discussion and individual and group exercises to promote skills acquisition and reflection.
-Students will use private study and research for assignments.
+This will include videos of lecturers and trainers engaging in therapy with children and young people and parents (with consent), lecturers modelling (role play) to demonstrate techniques/skills; trainee role play, self-experiential work, discussion and individual and group exercises to promote skills acquisition and reflection.
+Trainees will use private study and research for assignments.

 Personal and Professional Development (PPD) learning groups will be facilitated several times a year.
 Trainees will also be required to undertake six sessions for themselves (and significant others) of systemic family therapy with a UKCP registered family therapist as part of the PPD component of the training.